-The economic picture is not a good one these days and with it comes pay cuts and most getting time off instead of financial compensation when they work overtime hours.
+The economic picture is not a good one these days, and with it come pay cuts and most people getting time off instead of financial compensation when they work overtime hours.
 Given these challenges, it’s understandable why many are opting for more affordable living arrangements.
 Some people can no longer afford a mortgage or sustain their family in a house, leading them to choose apartment living.

 Apartment living provides several benefits, such as convenience, affordability, and a sense of community.
 According to the National Apartment Association, the average rent for apartments in the U.S. grew by 3.2% in 2022.
 Moving from a house to an apartment can at times be a difficult task, even if there are many aspects to consider and prepare for.
 In this post, we’ll provide you with some tips and advice on how to move as smoothly as possible, covering everything from decluttering and downsizing to picking the best apartment and making it seem like home.
 So, if you’re planning to move to an apartment, keep reading for helpful tips.